 To refresh the data, in the Schema Browser, mouse-over the data source and click Refresh.

-For On-Prem instances, access to the internet is required to use Notebooks.
-If the On-prem instance has blocked off internet access, Notebooks cannot be utilized in Sisense.
-Access to the internet is required as the query and code outputs are stored in the Sisense Cloud for up to 30 days.
+For on-premises instances, access to the internet is required to use Notebooks.
+Access to the internet is required because the query and code outputs are stored in the Sisense Cloud for up to 30 days.
 After 30 days, the output table expires until the query or code is rerun from the editor.

-- Once a code block for Python is added to a chart, the “Limit Preview” setting for charts will only apply to the SQL Output preview.
-The “Limit Preview” setting will not affect the rows or size of the dataframe sent to the Python script, allowing the code to run on the full result set within a 500MB limit.
-If the Python code returns over 5MB of data, an error will be surfaced and a hard-coded limit or aggregation should be added to the SQL or code blocks, (separate from the “Limit Preview” setting).
+- When a code block for Python is added to a chart, the “Limit Preview” setting for charts still only applies to the SQL Output preview.
+The “Limit Preview” setting does not affect the number of rows or the size of the dataframe sent to the Python script, allowing the code to run on the full result set within a 500MB limit.
+If the Python code returns over 5MB of data an error will be surfaced, so in those cases a hard-coded limit or aggregation should be added to the SQL or code blocks, (separate from the “Limit Preview” setting).